jarmo/candalf/README.md

 * Logging in with **root password** over SSH should be allowed and enabled;
 * `rsync` needs to be installed on the current system (it will be installed automatically on the server when needed).

-When SSH server is running on a non-22 port already and/or password login is not allowed then it is still possible to use Provisioner, but some extra steps are needed.
-See more in _Installation_ section.
+When SSH server is running on a non-standard port already and/or password login is disabled then it is still possible to use Provisioner, but some extra steps are needed.
+See more in [Installation](#installation) section.

 ## Installation